How to regulate anger: A guide to managing your emotions

 Regulating your anger through focused breathing

-Concentrating on your breath is another way to practice mindfulness.
-Whenever you feel yourself becoming angry, take a few deep breaths and attempt to concentrate your attention on your breathing.
+Whenever you feel angry, take a few deep breaths and concentrate your attention on your breathing.
 This can help to calm your mind and decrease the intensity of your emotions.

 Develop effective communication skills